dubovyk/mpi_de_jong/README.md

 # MPI Integral calculator for de Jong function

+## Overview

+This is an application to numerically calculate integrals of de Jong function.
+However, it can handle all other functions of two arguments as well.
+To achieve higher performance OpenMPI is used here, which is however sometimes not a very good idea (e.g. if we have hosts in Lviv, Tokyo and California and our function is something like y = x1 + x2 and we don't need to get very precize result it might be a better idea to run such calculations locally, as data transfer will take more time than parallelism can save in such case.)

 ## Compilation

 To build and run this app on your laptop/server/cluster/whatever you'll need a OpenMPI installed in your system.
 More details on getting these things done you can find on the official web-site -- https://www.open-mpi.org/.